mmistretta/RHSummit2018Camel3ScaleLab/03-manage-with-3scale/README.md

 ![3scale-click-integration.png](./../images/03-lab-images/3scale-click-integration.png)

 3. The first page you will land is the API tab.
 From here we will create our API definition.
 Click on the `Integration` link.
+Note: If you do not land on this page simply click API in the upper right hand corner.

 ![3scale-after-click-integration.png](./../images/03-lab-images/3scale-after-click-integration.png)